+B.5.1 Result(s) Report Requirement

-- 1. The results of a NASSPDA sanctioned competition shall be reported within 90 days to the Secretary of NASSPDA.
-This report should include all scores for all rounds of each category, a list of the officials including the panel of judges, and a list of all participating competitors with their assigned number(s) for this event. - 2.
-The results ceremony shall be held at the end of a section of a competition (e.g.: after all graded events; after all American Style; etc.), but no later than 2 hours after a participant's category. - 3.
-Announcement of each placement of the final round is mandatory, and shall start with the lowest rank, followed by the couple's number, name and place of origin. - 4.
-The scrutineer and her/his team shall post to the public the results of each category including all rounds no later than at the end of the day of the event.
+The results of a NASSPDA sanctioned competition shall be reported within 90 days to the Secretary of NASSPDA.
+This report should include all scores for all rounds of each category, a list of the officials including the panel of judges, and a list of all participating competitors with their assigned number(s) for this event.

+B.5.2 Result(s) Ceremony

+The results ceremony shall be held at the end of a section of a competition (e.g.: after all graded events; after all American Style; etc.), but no later than two (2) hours after a participant's category.

+B.5.3 Results of Final Round

+Announcement of each placement of the final round is mandatory, and shall start with the lowest rank, followed by the couple's number, name and place of origin.

+B.5.4 Result(s) Posting

+The scrutineer and her/his/their team shall post to the public the results of each category including all rounds no later than at the end of the day of the event.
 If the event stretches over more than one day, this shall happen at the end of each day.
 Furthermore, the organizer is encouraged to additionally publish all results on their respective website.